 1. Neglecting Comprehensive Planning

 One of the most significant mistakes organizations make is rushing into automation without thorough planning.
-Jumping straight into automation without a clear understanding of existing workflows, pain points, and objectives can lead to a haphazard implementation that fails to deliver the desired results.
-Before initiating any automation project, it's essential to conduct a comprehensive assessment of current processes, identify bottlenecks, and set clear goals for what you aim to achieve through automation.
+Jumping straight into implementation without a clear understanding of existing workflows, pain points, and strategic objectives can lead to a haphazard system that fails to deliver desired results.
+Before initiating any automation project, it is essential to conduct a comprehensive assessment of current processes, identify bottlenecks, and set clear goals for what you aim to achieve through automation.

 2. Automating Broken Processes